HHS Proposes Drug Rebate Reform to Deliver Drug Cost Savings Directly to Patients

 HHS and the Inspector General are currently accepting comments regarding this proposed regulation through April 8, 2019, and if finalized, the regulation would go into effect January 1, 2020.

-Please consult with Rebecca J. Maziarz, Jeffrey R. Hantz, or Gabrielle M. Carbonara with Dickie, McCamey & Chilcote, P.C.
+Please consult with Rebecca J. Maziarz, Jeffrey R. Hantz, or Gabrielle M. Carbonara at Dickie, McCamey & Chilcote, P.C.
 They can answer any questions about how these laws may apply to your business.

 Rebecca J. Maziarz